pomanu4/remote-server-connection/README.md

 # remote-server-connection
-spring boot,  XML, HTTPClient, Signatere
+spring boot,  XML, HTTPClient, Signature

 to run project pull it to your pc